This Chicken Sausage Cornbread Stuffing is made with apple chicken sausage, leeks and cornbread for a quick, flavor-packed stuffing recipe.

 - 1 teaspoon fresh or dried thyme

 - Preheat oven to 350°.

-- Cook chicken sausage in a skillet then set aside in a large bowl.
+- Cook chicken sausage in a skillet then use a slotted spoon to remove and place into a large bowl.

 - Add butter to that same skillet, then cook the leeks and celery over medium high heat for a few minutes until soft, then add the thyme and stir.

 - Pour in the chicken broth and heavy cream, then add salt and pepper.
 Bring mixture to a boil, then reduce heat to a simmer and simmer for 5 minutes.

 - Pour mixture into the bowl with the chicken sausage.
 Now, add the eggs to that bowl and stir.
 Pour mixture into a 9x13 baking dish, then add in the cornbread and GENTLY stir!
 Some if it is going to break and that's ok--you want there to still be a handful of full cornbread cubes.